doig-u/murun/README.md

 Args:

 - hosts|address - a file with addresses list for ssh or a single host.
 Default port is 22.
-- folder/script - a 'folder' to 'scp' to 'address:/home/user/murun-tmp' and then 'sudo -u sudo-user /home/user/murun-tmp/folder/script'.
-The folder can contain another needed sub-scripts, configs etc. By default, the 'sudo-user' is the 'root'.
-After successful script execution, the folder 'murun-tmp' will be removed.
+- folder/script - a 'folder' to 'scp' to 'adress:/home/user/$TMPDIR' and then 'sudo -u sudo-user script'.
+The folder can contain another needed sub-scripts, configs etc. By default the 'sudo-user' is the 'root'.
+After successful script execution the folder '$TMPDIR' will be removed.

 ## Examples